 Much has been written this week about the influence of the radical feminist - apart from the truth: that she set the women's movement back 20 years, says Havana Marking

-someone willing to stand up and talk about it - to say to the world: " his has happened to me, and it happens to a lot of women and it has got to stop.
-But Dworkin's radical writing and hugely controversial - practically melodramatic - ideas
+was someone willing to stand up and talk about it - to say to the world: " his has happened to me, and it happens to a lot of women and it has got to stop.
+But Dworkin's radical writing and hugely controversial - practically

-that's not true.
+But that's not true.
 Elements of her arguments are tenable, and I agree that the makers of porn should have a legal incentive to create pornography that does not abuse.
-People should not be able to incite violence towards women, in the same way that people
+People should not be able to incite violence towards women, in the same way